 - 2 stalks scallions, chopped

-- Boil your noodles according to package instructions.
+- Prepare your noodles according to package instructions.

 - Add the shittakes and shallots and cook until they begin to turn golden brown, about 5 minutes.
 Return the pork to the pan.
 Add the sake, wait a minute while the alcohol loosens the nice pork drippings on the pan, then add the soy sauce.
 Let everything simmer for another minute, then remove from the pan.